ibm-cloud-docs/EventStreams/eventstreams145.md

 By default {{site.data.keyword.messagehub}} allows access from any IP address on the public internet.
 If you are using an instance of the {{site.data.keyword.vpc_full}}, you are recommended to apply the following restrictions so that only designated VSIs within your VPC can establish network connections to the {{site.data.keyword.messagehub}} instance.

-Access is restricted by enabling Cloud Service Endpoints (CSE) [Secure access to services using service endpoints](/docs/resources?topic=resources-service-endpoints) to restrict access to any source IP addresses on the {{site.data.keyword.Bluemix_short}} network.
-Then with the implementation of IP addresses whitelisting on the Cloud Service Endpoints access is subsequently restricted to VSIs with specified VPC’s.
+Access is restricted by enabling [Cloud Service Endpoints (CSE)](/docs/resources?topic=resources-service-endpoints) to restrict access to any source IP addresses on the {{site.data.keyword.Bluemix_short}} network.
+Then with the implementation of IP addresses whitelisting on the Cloud Service Endpoints, access is subsequently restricted to VSIs with specified VPC’s.

 ## Prerequisites